arnodelorme/wp15/usecase-2.1/README.md

 ### Legal aspects

-The R-package and the optparse package are licensed under GPL-2 | GPL-3.
+The R-package and the optparse package are licensed under GPL-2 or GPL-3.

 ## Input data

-The input data is formatted as BIDS and contained in the participants.tsv file from a specific open-access dataset [[1]], which is described in more detail in an accompanying paper [[2]].
+The input data [[1]] dataset contains resting (eyes closed, eyes open) and cognitive (subtraction, music, memory) state EEG recordings with 60 participants during three experimental sessions together with sleep, emotion, mental health, and mind-wandering related measures.
+The data is described in more detail in an accompanying paper [[2]].

+The analysis pipeline demonstrated here only uses the tabular data that is included in the dataset.
+The tabular data contains biometric information, i.e. indirect personal identifiers (age and height).
 The pipeline should also work with many other BIDS datasets from OpenNeuro [[3]].

-The data contains biometric information, i.e. indirect personal identifiers (age and height).
+The complete input data consists of 5585 files with a combined size of 30.67GB.
+The analysis only requires a few of those files to be downloaded.

 ```console
 mkdir input